DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

  4. Click “Accept”
 ![Graph Explorer Consent step 1](/images/Sharepoint_site_graph_explorer_consent4.jpg)

- 5. The button should now have the label “Unconsent” and the user should be allowed to create permissions for a site.
+ 5. The button should now have the label “Unconsent” and the user should be allowed to grant permissions for a site.
 ![Graph Explorer Consent step 1](/images/Sharepoint_site_graph_explorer_consent5.jpg)